obnoxxx/buildcontainer/README.md

 The purpose of this project is to provide container images that can be used to compile/build and package software projects.

-Note that the focus is not on working interactively but on compiling/building with an intention to provide tooling for creating reproducible builds
+Note that the focus is not on working interactively but on compiling/building with an intention to provide tooling for creatingdeterministic and reproducible builds